Gulshan03/HR-Attrition-Dashboard/README.md

 ## 🖼️ Dashboard Preview
 ![Dashboard Screenshot](dashboard_screenshot.png)

-*(Add your dashboard screenshot PNG to this repo with this exact filename, or update the path above to match your file name)*

 ## 📂 Files in this Repo
 - `HR_Attrition_Dashboard.xlsx` — full interactive Excel dashboard
 - `dashboard_screenshot.png` — static preview image